Professional Development

 Participants should verify with their school district that ASD Endorsement courses are in the District's Professional Learning Catalog, that the courses have been approved by the district, and are eligible for points.
 Please be advised that an endorsement is a rider on a valid Florida teaching certificate with another subject coverage.
 It cannot stand alone on the certificate.
 It is important to note that this add-on endorsement can only be added to your professional certification in conjunction with certification in any exceptional student education area.

-DeSoto, Glades, and Hendry counties: Use the Registration button under each course.
+DeSoto, Glades, and Hendry counties: Use the Registration button below.

 Highlands county: You must register in your Highlands PLM Portal and search for the title of the course (some registrations may not be available yet).